 - 1.7 How do I get an Incomplete (I) grade removed?

 - 1.8 Can I graduate with an Incomplete (I) grade?

-- 1.9 Will I receive a grade if I never attended and/or only submitted a few assignments?
+- 1.10 Will I receive a grade if I stopped attending and only submitted a few assignments?

 - 2 Grading Options